Health and safety

 We aim to be among the leaders in occupational health management.
 We focus on identifying hazards, assessing risks to people’s health at work and introducing appropriate controls.
 We also have programmes around the world that protect and promote health and wellbeing for employees, their families and local communities.
 These include medical services and insurance, healthy lifestyle and fitness schemes and family-friendly policies and initiatives, such as flexible working and help with childcare.

-All our contracted farmers are required to provide PPE for themselves and their workers for both agrochemical use and harvesting.
+We are working with our contracted farmers to ensure 100% have access to personal protective equipment (PPE) for agrochemical use and harvesting.
 Our Extension Services provide regular training and guidance in how to use, clean and care for it to ensure effectiveness.
 The training not only covers PPE, but also comprehensive health and safety best practice and preventative measures against green tobacco sickness (GTS), and this is supported by ongoing farmer communications.
 In addition, we provide training and awareness-raising for our contracted farmers on the correct and safe use, storage and disposal of agrochemicals to protect the environment and their health.
 These sessions cover our standards to ensure our contracted farmers use only approved agrochemicals with the lowest possible toxicity according to the World Health Organization classification.